kenminsoo/sRNAfrag/readme.md

 ```

 ## Overview
 Welcome to our sRNAfrag github repo. sRNAfrag is a pipeline that analyzes small RNA fragmentation in small RNA-seq data.
 On this page, installation and basic usage can be found.
 Please consult the wiki attached to this repo for more information.
+The wiki can be found by navigating to the top bar on the github page and clicking on the "Wiki" name which has the label of the book.

 ## Installation & Environment
 sRNAfrag was developed with R version >4.1.3 and Python 3.10.0.
 It was developed on MacOS Monterey 12.2.1 M1 64GB, and tested on the same computer.